suhank/zea-engine/docs/api/Math/Box3.md

 <a name="Box3+toJSON"></a>

 ### toJSON
-The toJSON method encodes this type as a json object for persistences.
+Encodes `Box3` Class as a JSON object for persistence.

 **Kind**: instance method of [<code>Box3</code>](#Box3)
 **Returns**: <code>object</code> - - The json object.
 <a name="Box3+fromJSON"></a>

 ### fromJSON
-The fromJSON method decodes a json object for this type.
+Decodes a JSON object to set the state of this class.

 **Kind**: instance method of [<code>Box3</code>](#Box3)